marttcw/marttkfmanager/README.md

 ## Changelog

+### 2016 SEP 29 ALPHA v2.0.0 - Changelog:
+* It can now do multiple selection of items (files/directories)
+ * Used selection instead of focus
+* Added duplication feature in menu
+* Added renaming feature in menu
+* Added delete feature in menu
+* Widgets are inside either the 2 frames
+* Resizeable directory list
+* Layout change

+### 2016 SEP 28 ALPHA v0.1.5 - Changelog:
+* Added the ability to refresh and show/hide hidden files on right click menu

+### 2016 SEP 21 ALPHA v0.1.4 - Changelog:
+* Add right click menu
+ * Ability to use alternative program/commands

 ### 2016 SEP 18 ALPHA v0.1.3 - Changelog:
 * Fixed pos variable going out of range of history list
 * Fixed mistake where history is set at current directory and not home